venantius/ultra/README.md

 Ultra is a Leiningen plugin for an absolutely kick-ass development environment.

-An extensive diatribe on the origin and justification for Ultra can be found [here](http://blog.venanti.us/ultra).
+I've written a blog post describing Ultra in greater depth [here](http://blog.venanti.us/ultra).

 ## Installation